-If you install TestEngine on the Ubuntu Server operating system, you should run the following command to avoid an error during the installation:
+If you install TestEngine on the Ubuntu operating system, you should run the following command to avoid an error during the installation:

 Run the installation package you downloaded from the SmartBear website.
 It will be unpacked and get prepared for installation.

 The wizard will ask you to select additional components to install.
 These components are optional, but they may be needed to run some of your tests:

 |ReadyAPITestEngine Service commands the installation wizard to install TestEngine as a as a Windows service.
 This way TestEngine will run even if no user is logged in to the computer where it is installed.

 Autostart Service means that the operating system will run this service automatically upon startup.
 See Run TestEngine as Service for details.

 |Microsoft JDBC Driver for SQL Server||The JDBC Driver provided by Microsoft.
 You can download it at any time later from the MSDN website.|

 This driver is needed to work with SQL servers and databases from your tests.
 We recommend installing it if you plan to run data-driven API tests.

 After selecting the desired components, click Next to finish the installation.

 After the installation, you can specify a password for the default admin account.